craftercms/docs/source/developers/content-modeling.rst

 Quick create allows content authors to create content with as few clicks as possible through a button from the context nav for configured content types.

 .. figure:: /_static/images/content-model/quick-create-button.png
-    :width: 70%
+    :width: 100%
     :alt: Context Nav showing the quick create button
     :align: center

 |

 Let's take a look at an example on how to configure a content type to be available from the quick create button in the context nav for authors using the out of the box blueprint **Website Editorial**.
-In the image below, we have a site named **mysite** with the quick create button expanded.
-Notice that we have one content type available for quick create, the **Page - Article** content type.
+In the image below, we have a site named **My Site** with the quick create button expanded.
+Notice that we have one content type available for quick create, the **Article** content type.

 .. figure:: /_static/images/content-model/quick-create-btn-expanded.png
-    :width: 40%
+    :width: 35%
     :alt: Context Nav showing the expanded quick create button
     :align: center

 |

 If you look at the site tree as shown above, most of the content (the articles) is organized in a dated folder structure.
-Adding quick create for the **Page - Article** content type lets the content author skip having to open the **Sidebar**, then navigate through the site tree, create the year/month folder if it does not exist yet, then finally create their content.
+Adding quick create for the **Article** content type lets the content author skip having to open the **Site Explorer**, then navigate through the path navigation tree, create the year/month folder if it does not exist yet, then finally create their content.

 To setup quick create for a content type, from the **Sidebar**, click on |siteConfig| at the bottom.
-Next, click on **Content Types**, then click on **Open Existing Type**.
-We will select the content type **Page - Article** for editing.
+Next, click on **Content Types**.
+We will select the content type **Article** for editing.
 Next, go to the **Properties Explorer** and scroll to the **Quick Create** section of the properties.

 .. figure:: /_static/images/content-model/quick-create-properties.png
     :width: 50%
-    :alt: Page - Article Content Type Quick Create Properties
+    :alt: Article Content Type Quick Create Properties
     :align: center

 |

-Check the **Show in Quick Create** property to make the content type available from the quick create button of the **Page - Article** content type.
+Check the **Show in Quick Create** property to make the content type available from the quick create button of the **Article** content type.

 In the **Destination Path Pattern**, fill in the path pattern where the content created from quick create will be stored.
 For our example, notice that the articles are arranged in the following folder structure: